massage

 Learn How to Massage

-Friction is a basic massage stroke that you must learn if you want to learn massage therapy.
-Learning how to massage is easy once you've mastered the basics.
+Friction is a basic stroke used in most types of massage.
 This massage stroke comes in three different variteties--cross-fiber, circular, and stripping.
 This stroke is ideal for more detailed work and for searching for small knots in muscles.

 You can use a variety of tools to do circular friction.
 You can use your finger tips, thumbs, knuckles or even a massage tool such as a knobble if you have one.
 Place your tool on the spot that you'd like to work and slowly make small circles.
 Make these small circles in the whole area you are working.